Digital Equity Education Roundtables (DEER)

 Closing the digital divide can enable all learners to fully participate in the digital economy of today and tomorrow.
 Therefore, investing in strategies to support the adoption of broadband and connected devices is critical for enabling anywhere, anytime learning.

-Expanding Broadband Access and Technology-Enabled Learning for All Students
+Expanding Broadband Access and Technology-Enabled Learning

 The Digital Equity Education Roundtables (DEER) initiative seeks to close the digital divide and enable all learners in PK-12, higher education, and adult education to unlock technology-enabled opportunities for learning and fully participate in a digital society.
 The U.S. Department of Education’s Office of Educational Technology (OET) will leverage its experience in setting the national vision for the effective use of technology for learning, strong relationships with educators and education ecosystems, and commitment to co-creating solutions with communities to drive the national dialogue on the adoption of reliable, high-speed internet and technology for learning and catalyze collective action to remove barriers for learners, families/caregivers, and communities.
 We envision a future in which every learner has the information, support, and skills to equitably access affordable, reliable, high-speed internet service, adequate internet-enabled devices, digital literacy training, quality technical support, and applications and online content designed to facilitate self-sufficiency, participation, and collaboration.